leizongmin/js-xss/README.md

 ### Customize the handler function for attributes of matched tags

-By specefing the handler function with `onTagAttr`:
+By specifying the handler function with `onTagAttr`:

 ```JavaScript
 function onTagAttr (tag, name, value, isWhiteAttr) {